liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 ## Managing LCS Users in Your Project [](id=managing-lcs-users-in-your-project)

 The Users section of LCS is where you manage the LCS users that are part of your project.
-It's here that you can grant or revoke LCS roles, or invite others that aren't yet part of your project.
+It's here that you can grant or revoke LCS roles or invite others that aren't yet part of your project.
 To manage users, first click the *Users* tab just below the Dashboard tab on the upper-left of your screen.
 You're presented with a table of the users in your project.
-To the right of each is the *Manage* button.
+To the right of each is the Manage button.
 Clicking *Manage* lets you assign or revoke LCS roles for that user.

 ![Figure 4.19: The Users tab lets you manage the LCS users in your project.](../../images/lcs-users.png)

-To invite external users to your project, click the *Invite* button to launch the *Invite User* pop up.
+To invite external users to your project, click the *Invite* button.
 Here you can invite anyone with a valid email address.
 You can also search for Liferay.com users to invite.
 Once you choose some users, the *Role* selection box lets you preassign LCS roles for when they accept your invitation.
-You can also use the *Environment* selection box to preassign them to an environment in your project.
+You can also use the Environment selection box to preassign them to an environment in your project.

 ![Figure 4.20: You can invite users to your LCS project and even preassign them roles.](../../images/lcs-invite-users.png)